José Manso de Velasco, 1st Count of Superunda

-José Antonio Manso de Velasco y Sánchez de Samaniego, KOS (José Antonio Manso de Velasco y Sánchez de Samaniego, primer Conde de Superunda) (May 10, 1689 – Jan 5, 1767) was a Spanish soldier and politician who served as governor of Chile and viceroy of Peru.
+José Antonio Manso de Velasco y Sánchez de Samaniego, KOS (José Antonio Manso de Velasco y Sánchez de Samaniego, primer Conde de Superunda) (May 10, 1689 – Jan 5, 1767) was a Spanish military officer and politician who served as the governor of Chile and viceroy of Peru.

 As Governor of Chile

 Manso de Velasco served as governor of Chile from November 1737 to June 1744, during which time he stood out for his numerous projects.
 His tenure saw the construction of the first public food market in Santiago, irrigation canals on the Maipo River as well as breakwaters on the Mapocho River, the rebuilding of Valdivia (destroyed by an earthquake), and the celebration of an armistice with the indigenous Mapuche people, signed in the "Parlement of Tapihue".

 In addition, he founded a large number of Chilean cities listed here with their current names, their given names, and their date of founding: